 When you drive alongside tractor-trailers, you expect the drivers of these massive vehicles to drive with extreme caution.
 Unfortunately, truck drivers are just as likely to make a mistake and cause a collision as other motorists.

-If you were injured in a truck crash in Mesa, you might be entitled to damages in a personal injury lawsuit.
+If you were injured in a truck crash in Mesa, you might be entitled to damages.
 Depending on your case, a Mesa truck accident lawyer may be able to fight for you in court.
 En Español.

 A contributing factor in many truck accidents is improper maintenance of the truck or trailer on the part of the driver.
 Blinkers and signals that malfunction or fail altogether put all motorists in grave danger.
 Likewise, brake systems and fluids need to be maintained regularly.
 Truck operators who fail to properly maintain a vehicle may be liable in the event of an accident.